JMcn/robotframework-translate/doc/userguide/src/GettingStarted/Introduction.rst

 Why Robot Framework?
 --------------------

-- Enables easy-to-use tabular syntax for `creating test cases`_ in a uniform way.
+- Enables easy-to-use tabular syntax for `creating test cases (创建测试用例)`_ in a uniform way.

 - Provides ability to create reusable `higher-level keywords`_ from the